Winipedia/pyrig/README.md

 - `check-security`: bandit -c pyproject.toml -r .

 The `install-dependencies` hook ensures that your local environment stays synchronized with the latest dependencies defined in `pyproject.toml` before each commit.

+Pre-commit hooks are automatically installed during the test session via an autouse session fixture that verifies pre-commit is properly configured.

 #### `.gitignore`